Efficient and fair trading mechanisms for resource exchange in market design: Priority-based allocation model

-At every step of PTA, only agents of highest priority for an object can use the object to trade with the others.
-Because the agents in priority ties have equal rights over the object, we let the agents of highest priority use equal amounts of the object to trade with the others.
-In this sense, PTA is a generalization of Equal-BTA.
+We propose the \textbf{priority trading mechanism} (PTM).
+At each step, agents demand their favorite objects, and only those with the highest priority for an object can use the object for trading.
+If multiple agents are tied for an object, we let them use equal amounts of the object for trading.
+In this sense, PTM generalizes $ \psi^E $ in the FEE model.